- What is Change Management?

 It's not just a question of "communicating" or "training": it's about accompanying a passage, a gap between a "before" and an "after".

-Unlike a strategic transformation, which focuses on the organization's vision or processes, Change Management is about people It's about how people understand, accept, adapt and commit to change.
+Unlike a strategic transformation, which focuses on the organization's vision or processes, change management is about people.
+It's about how people understand, accept, adapt and commit to change.

 Here are a few concrete examples of the work we do on a regular basis: